Making Homemade Baby Food - Our Top Tips

 Carefully Select Ingredients

-Always begin with good quality ingredients.
+If you plan to make homemade baby food always begin with good quality ingredients.
 It’s best to use fresh fruits and vegetables whenever possible.
 But you can also use frozen or canned foods.
 If you’re using processed fruits and vegetables, try to find products without added sugar.
 You should especially avoid canned fruit packed in syrup.

-Use fruits and vegetables like apples, pumpkin, bananas, sweet potato and creamy avocado for nutritious baby meals.
+Use fruits and vegetables like apples, pumpkin, bananas, sweet potato and creamy avocado for nutritious homemade baby meals.

 Before You Start